Please sign in to post.

 Fly home to my husband.

 My husband didn’t answer his texts when I reached Sulmona, so I texted our kids and asked them to call him.
-I had my neighbor to check, assuming he had his phone on silent and an early golf game.
-He had died taking a nap in his favorite recliner.
+I asked my neighbor to check, assuming he had his phone on silent and an early golf game.
+He had died unexpectedly, taking a nap in his favorite recliner.

 A very special thank you to our forum participant, Nelly!
 You will never know how much I truly appreciated the ride back to Rome and your conversation that helped ease my time.
 We will do that day together some year, dear friend!